Hunter Crafting Guide

-- Deathstalker Rexxar - Priority = MEDIUM: Deathstalker Rexxar provides a powerful AoE effect when behind and the Build-A-Beast Hero Power provides an almost endless supply of resources in longer games.
+- Deathstalker Rexxar - Priority = TOP: Deathstalker Rexxar provides a powerful AoE effect when behind and the Build-A-Beast Hero Power provides an almost endless supply of resources in longer games.

 - Rhok'delar - Priority = LOW: Rhok'delar is a key card for the Spell Hunter archetype introduced in the Kobolds & Catacombs expansion, however, it offers no value in any other archetype.

 In this section, we list neutral cards that are always good to craft if you are playing Hunter.
 Note that many of these cards will be usable in a wide range of decks across multiple classes.
 This means that crafting these cards over class specific ones is often a good idea if you plan to play a range of classes.